-Visibility for your studies and research endeavours.
-Networking with other researchers (and being informed of latest call for papers / projects).
-Being listed as a researcher in a database of portfolios.
-Moreover, in a near Future, SHEMAS will deliver research certificates aiming at easing access to academic and patrimonial resources for non-affiliated researchers.
-Lastly, filling up the forms for record tracks and portfolios will provide data that can be exported for curriculum vitae.
+Membership of SHEMAS offers several benefits, such as visibility for your studies and research endeavours and improved networking with other researchers (and being informed of latest call for papers and projects).
+Moreover, in the near future, SHEMAS will deliver research certificates aiming at easing access to academic and patrimonial resources for non-affiliated researchers.
+Lastly, filling up the forms for record tracks and portfolios will provide data that can be exported for a curriculum vitae.

 On a more selfless note, by recording your involvement in HEMA studies, you also give visibility to the importance of research in HEMA practices (as opposed to a public image focused on sportive side and leisure activity).

 I’m not sure about my eligibility, what’s the criteria for membership?

 A student is any individual doing a higher education diploma (Bachelors, Masters, Certificate of Advanced Studies), currently affiliated to an academic institution as a student.
 This includes unwaged PhD students.

 An affiliated researcher is any individual who has a position at an academic or patrimonial institution (he/she is paid by a University or a Museum).

 An established researcher is any individual with a tenured (or tenure track) position in an academic or patrimonial institution.